rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 = Group =

-Enable Group chat feature and add WhatsApp Group id at the plugin settings.
+Enable the Group chat feature and add WhatsApp Group id at the plugin settings.

-Make it easy for your customers to join your Whatsapp Group.
+Make it easy for your customers to join Whatsapp Group.

 [Group](https://holithemes.com/plugins/click-to-chat/group-chat-feature/)